FedeDP/falco-website/content/en/docs/plugins/developers_guide.md

 	// It is not mandatory to set the Timestamp of the event (it
 	// would be filled in by the framework if set to uint_max),
 	// but it's a good practice.
+	//
+	// Also note that the Evtnum is not set, as event numbers are
+	// assigned by the plugin framework.
 	evt := &sdk.PluginEvent{
 		Data:      []byte(str),
 		Timestamp: uint64(time.Now().Unix()) * 1000000000,